AlaaMezian/java8-plus-features/README.md

 But what happens if you have several default methods on an interface with code that does almost the same thing?
 Normally, you'd refactor those methods to call a private method containing the shared functionality.

 But default methods can't be private.
 Creating another default method with the shared code is not a solution, because this helper method becomes part of the public API.
-With Java 9, you can add private helper methods to interfaces to solve this problem:
+With Java 9, you can add private helper methods to interfaces to solve this problem